olejaaaaaaaa/ferrum/crates/editor-standalone/README.md

-# Ferrum-ui
+# Editor

-This repository provides the core components of mathematics
+This repository provides editor for engine